JohnSnowLabs/johnsnowlabs/docs/en/licensed_annotator_entries/ChunkKeyPhraseExtraction.md

 Parametres:

-- `setConcatenateSentences(value: Boolean)`: ChunkKeyPhraseExtraction.this.type
-Concatenate the input sentence/documentation annotations before computing their embedding Default value is 'true'.
+- `setConcatenateSentences(value: Boolean)`: Concatenate the input sentence/documentation annotations before computing their embedding Default value is 'true'.

-- `setDivergence(value: Float)`: ChunkKeyPhraseExtraction.this.type
-Set the level of divergence of the extracted key phrases.
+- `setDivergence(value: Float)`: Set the level of divergence of the extracted key phrases.

-- `setDocumentLevelProcessing(value: Boolean)`: ChunkKeyPhraseExtraction.this.type
-Extract key phrases from the whole document (true) or from particular sentences which the chunks refer to (false) Default value is 'true'.
+- `setDocumentLevelProcessing(value: Boolean)`: Extract key phrases from the whole document (true) or from particular sentences which the chunks refer to (false) Default value is 'true'.

-- `setDropPunctuation(value: Boolean)`: ChunkKeyPhraseExtraction.this.type
-Remove punctuation marks from input chunks.
+- `setDropPunctuation(value: Boolean)`: Remove punctuation marks from input chunks.

-- `setSelectMostDifferent(value: Boolean)`: ChunkKeyPhraseExtraction.this.type
-Let the model return the top N key phrases which are the most different from each other
+- `setSelectMostDifferent(value: Boolean)`: Let the model return the top N key phrases which are the most different from each other.

-- `setTopN(value: Int)`: ChunkKeyPhraseExtraction.this.type
-Set the number of key phrases to extract
+- `setTopN(value: Int)`: Set the number of key phrases to extract.

 This model is a subclass of [[BertSentenceEmbeddings]] and shares all parameters with it.
 It can load any pretrained BertSentenceEmbeddings model.
 Available models can be found at the [Models Hub](https://nlp.johnsnowlabs.com/models?task=Sentence+Embeddings).